Hugh Ford (director): Jean Ford

-Ford and his wife Jessie Izett had a daughter in December 1899, whom they burdened with the name Izetta Henrietta, but who from an early age went by Jean.
+Ford and his wife Jessie Izett had a daughter in December 1899, whom they named Izetta Henrietta, but who from an early age went by Jean.
 At six months, she appeared with her mother in a stock production, and at one year old with her parents at Indianapolis in Confusion.
 She was introduced to both stage management and acting as a child.
 She was assistant stage manager on Tip Top in 1921, when she composed music for Fred Stone's song I'm a Bad, Bad Man.
 Jean Ford was a principal performer in George White's Scandals of 1921 during the summer of that year.
 She graduated from Vassar College in June 1922, When her father co-produced The Romantic Age by A. A. Milne, starring Leslie Howard and Margalo Gillmore, in November 1922, Jean Ford had a featured role.
 She then spent a season with a Rochester, New York stock company, Most of her subsequent professional work was for projects in which her father had a hand.
 She spent time touring in his production of Merton of the Movies, had a prominent part in Ma Pettengill during its Midwest tour, spent a season with Mrs. Fiske in The Rivals, and performed in It Makes a Difference, before leaving acting to get married in 1928.